It began with a smart crock pot and ended with the world’s smartest man arguing AI will eventually do for us all.

 February: Threes!, Nadella and the $25 smartphone chipset

 Contrasts in the smartphone space as Samsung’s Galaxy S5 stoked the fires of the rumour mill (we’d later get our mitts on one and totally loved it) and Mozilla unveiled a $25 chipset for Firefox OS devices, to “bring even more people around the world online”.

 In the month of love, we also totally fell for Threes!, an absurdly addictive mobile puzzler for iOS and, later, Android; Facebook clearly had designs on WhatsApp, snapping it up for a cool $16 billion; and Microsoft got itself a new CEO.
 Satya Nadella became only the third person to lead the industry giant, but would make his mark throughout the remainder of the year.

 Hell froze over as Nadella made his presence known with Office arriving for iPad.
 And continuing last month’s buying frenzy, Facebook bought VR headset Oculus, causing Kickstarter backers to throw their toys out of the pram, despite — unlike many backers of other projects — actually having received hardware they’d funded.

-In tech, Philips released a 55-inch Android-powered 4K display (and we’re slightly surprised no-one tried to put a touchscreen on the thing), the HTC One (M8) arrived, and an old musician made a weird, triangular music player that almost everyone forgot about by April.
+In tech, Philips released a 55-inch Android-powered 4K display (and we’re slightly surprised no-one tried to put a touchscreen on the thing), the HTC One (M8) arrived, Chromecast made it to the UK, and an old musician made a weird, triangular music player that almost everyone forgot about by April.